paperless-ngx/paperless-ngx/docs/setup.rst

     .. hint::

-        For new installations, it is recommended to use postgresql as the database backend.
-This is due to the increased amount of concurrency in paperless-ng.
+        For new installations, it is recommended to use PostgreSQL as the database backend.

 2. Modify ``docker-compose.yml`` to your preferences.
-You should change the path to the consumption directory in this file.
+You may want to change the path to the consumption directory in this file.
 Find the line that specifies where to mount the consumption directory: